Conservatorship of the Person

 A living trust allows a person to put assets and property, like bank accounts, real estate and life insurance, under the control of a trustee.
 Most people set themselves up as the trustee and also name a trusted person to be the successor trustee.
 When they die or become incapacitated or unable to manage the assets, the successor trustee takes over.

 An SNT is a way for a person with a disability to maintain eligibility for public benefits, such as Supplemental Security Income and Medi-Cal, even while having assets that would normally make them ineligible.
 The Department of Health Care Services provides additional information about SNTs.

 A representative payee is an individual or organization appointed by Social Security to manage a person’s Social Security or Supplemental Security Income (SSI) payments.
 They must use the money in the best interest of the person, often called a “beneficiary.”
 They will receive the public benefits, ensure that all bills are paid, and provide the beneficiary with money for their personal needs.
 The Social Security Administration provides additional information on the Representative Payee program.

 What type of investigation is involved with becoming a conservator?

 When a Petition for Appointment of Probate Conservator is filed, the Court will determine if an investigation is required prior to the hearing.
 If one is required, a Court Investigator will be assigned to the case and will contact the parties.

-In Limited Conservatorships and General Conservatorships where the Petition is alleging that the proposed conservatee has Major Neurocognitive Disorder (F.K.A.
-Dementia), the Court will appoint an Attorney to represent the proposed conservatee.
-The Court Appointed Attorney will contact the parties and prepare a report for the hearing.
+In limited conservatorships and general conservatorships where the petition is alleging that the proposed conservatee has Major Neurocognitive Disorder (formerly known as dementia), the Court will appoint an attorney to represent the proposed conservatee.
+The court-appointed attorney will contact the parties and prepare a report for the hearing.